intel-analytics/ipex-llm/docs/docs/Chronos/tutorials/TCMFForecaster.md

-In this guide, we will show you how to use Zouwu TCMFForecaster for high dimension time series forecasting.
+In this guide, we will show you how to use Chronos TCMFForecaster for high dimension time series forecasting.

 Refer to [TCMFForecaster example](https://github.com/intel-analytics/analytics-zoo/blob/master/pyzoo/zoo/chronos/examples/tcmf/run_electricity.py) for demonstration of using TCMFForecaster for distributed training and inference.